-Prior to interview/appointment:
+Prior to TLE interview/appointment, WF Staff:

-The adult recipient/ineligible parent receives a prominently displayed notice of the months of TANF receipt on the recertification notice as they approach 48 months on TANF/SFA.
+The adult recipient receives a prominently displayed notice of the months of TANF receipt on the recertification notice as they approach 48 months on TANF/SFA.

-Once the adult recipient/ineligible parent reaches 56 months on TANF, the eJAS demographic screen updates and the WFPS/WFSSS has access to the eJAS time limit tool to process a decision.
+Once the adult recipient reaches 56 months on TANF, the eJAS demographic screen updates and the WFPS/WFSSS has access to the eJAS TLE tool to process a decision.

-Once the adult recipient/ineligible parent reaches 58 months on TANF/SFA, the adult recipient/ineligible parent’s case appears on the CLMR indicating a required time limit extension decision by the end of month 58 (when possible) and no later than the end of month 60.
+Once the adult recipient reaches 58 months on TANF/SFA, the adult recipient’s case appears on the CLMR indicating a required TLE decision by the end of month 58 (when possible) and no later than the end of month 60.

 The WFPS/WFSSS sends an ACES Online 50-05, General Appointment Letter or the eJAS appointment letter and:

-Notifies the adult recipient/ineligible parent when they will reach 60 months and the need for a time limit extension decision, and
+Notifies the adult recipient when they will reach 60 months and the need for a TLE review appointment, and

-Gives the adult recipient/ineligible parent at least 10 business days' notice, to come to the scheduled appointment.
-The adult recipient/ineligible parent can waive the appointment and complete the time limit interview sooner.
-Document in the TLE tool, the adult recipient/ineligible parent waived the 10 business days' notice, over the phone or in person.
+An adult recipient may waive the 10 calendar day’s notice and complete the time limit extension appointment if they are in the office or contact the WFPS/WFSSS prior to their scheduled appointment.

+WFPS/WFSSS documents when an adult recipient waives the 10-day notice.

-In the letter canned text, needs to be added, the adult recipient/ineligible parent "has the ability to bring a person of their choosing to the appointment."
+In the letter canned text add that the adult recipient "has the ability to bring a person of their choosing to the appointment."

 WFPS/WFSSS adds AP component with end date to match scheduled TLE appointment.

-At the Time Limit Extension appointment, the WFPS/WFSSS:
+At the TLE appointment with the adult recipient, WF Staff:

 Explains the TANF/SFA time limit policy.

-Reviews the adult recipient/ineligible parent’s TANF/SFA months for accuracy, including the adult recipient/ineligible parent's out of state or tribal TANF months.
+Reviews the adult recipient’s TANF/SFA months for accuracy, including the adult recipient’s out of state or tribal TANF months.

-Discusses the available supports, such as transitional food or medical, for those who don’t qualify for a time limit extension and provides the adult recipient/ineligible parent a list of community resources.
+Discusses the available supports, such as transitional food or medical, for those who don’t qualify for a TLE and provides the adult recipient a list of community resources.

-Uses the Time Limit Hardship Extension Chart to determine whether the adult recipient/ineligible parent qualifies for one or more extensions.
+Uses the Time Limit Hardship Extension Chart to determine whether the adult recipient qualifies for one or more extensions.

-Makes the TLE decision based on the evidence available, and requests any additional necessary evidence for a hardship determination using an IRP (or a Missing Verification for Interview pend letter (0023-01) for ineligible parents).
+Makes the TLE decision based on the evidence available, and requests any additional necessary evidence for a TLE determination using an IRP.

-If approval for a TLE hardship is found, answers 'Yes' for question #5 of the TLE tool.
-This approves the case and completes the eJAS time limit extension tool.
+If the adult meets TLE criteria, to approve the TLE answer 'Yes' to question #5 of the eJAS TLE tool.
+This approves an extension for the case and completes the eJAS TLE tool.

-If the TLE determines no hardship is found, answers 'No' for questions #5 of the TLE tool, enters the start date of extension and selects save.
+If the adult doesn’t meet TLE criteria, answer 'No' to question #5 of the eJAS TLE tool and select save.

-A pop-up in eJAS displays, stating the case goes to a supervisor/designee for review/and or approval of the denial.

-The WFPS/WFSSS selects 'ok' on the pop-up display.
+A pop-up in eJAS displays, stating the case goes to a supervisor/designee for review/approval of the denial.
+Select 'ok' on the pop-up display.

 The TLER goes into pending status and the supervisor/designee sees the case on the TLE Decision Report in eJAS to make the determination.

-Documents in the note type Time Limit Extension, the TLE is pending for a supervisor/designee decision prior to termination/denial of benefits.
+Documents using the TLE note type, the TLE is pending for a supervisor/designee decision prior to termination/denial of benefits.

-At the Time Limit Extension review, the supervisor or designee:
+To review and approve/deny TLE decisions, the supervisor or designee:

-Reviews the TLE Decision Report in eJAS to find pending cases needing a TLE hardship review.
+Reviews the TLE Decision Report in eJAS to find pending cases needing a TLE review.

-Uses the Time Limit Hardship Extension chart to review the case to determine if there are any barrier or needs that might support a TLE approval.
+Uses the Time Limit Hardship Extension chart to review the case to determine if there are any barriers or needs that might support a TLE approval.

-Looks in the ECR for medical evidence, returned mail, or further correspondence from the adult recipient/ineligible parent that might determine if the participant is eligible for a TLE approval.
+Looks in the ECR for medical evidence, returned mail, or further correspondence from the adult recipient that might determine if the participant is eligible for a TLE approval.